 As a cadet, competition shooting is an extremely important core skill which tests your patience, focus and accuracy.
 We take you through meticulous training courses conducted by fully qualified staff allowing you gain certification to handle a number of weapons:

-This is the weapon that most cadets encounter first in the Corp.
+This is the first firearm that most cadets will now encounter in the RAF Air Cadets.

-It is a simple, bolt action, single shot .22 calibre rimfire weapon based on the old WW2 vintage SMLE rifle.
-They are used extensively for weapon handling training and indoor range shooting with the small .22 cartridge.
-These are the most cost effective way to allow cadets to shoot on a regular basis.
+It is a simple, bolt action, single shot .22 calibre rimfire weapon which replaced the old No.8 platform in 2018.
+These are used extensively for weapon handling training and indoor range shooting with the small .22 cartridge.
+These are the most cost effective way to allow cadets to shoot small-bore on a regular basis.

 The L98A2 is a more modern platform which is based on the standard L85A2 service weapon used by the British Armed Forces.